alexyorke/Pedant/README.md

 ### Mathematical Notation and Precision
 - suggestions for spelling out natural numbers smaller than 10, and when starting a sentence with a number
-- warnings when mathematical notation contains (possibly) ambigious order of operations (e.g. 4*5+2-9/2)
+- warnings when mathematical notation contains (possibly) ambiguous order of operations (e.g. 4*5+2-9/2)
 - warnings when mixing precisions with currency values (e.g. it cost $10 and the other thing cost $20.00), since both could be expressed with no cent values, since they are both zero